GeorgeNiece/fortune-cookies/microservice_transformation/README.md

 ## Summary

 In this lesson you got our monolith up and running using Docker containers for the datastore(MySQL) and key-value store(Redis).
+In addition, we externalized our Report Generation application making it a separate report generating microservice.

 ----